 Industrial SEM

-So, at the July RTF meeting the group adopted a guidance document that is intended to supplement the RTF Guidelines by providing guidance specifically relevant to the evaluated program-level savings, costs, benefits and lifetimes of measures implemented by industrial Strategic Energy Management (SEM) programs.
+At its July 2021 meeting, the RTF adopted a guidance document for Industrial Strategic Energy Management (SEM).
+The document is intended to supplement the RTF Guidelines by providing guidance specifically relevant to the evaluated program-level savings, costs, benefits, and lifetimes of measures implemented by industrial SEM programs.
 SEM is a collection of organizational practices, policies and processes intended to result in implementation of efficiency measures.
 Some programs target O&M while others pursue both capital and O&M measures.
-The guidance document lays out what is needed for evaluated savings claims to be consistent with other measures included in the Power Plan.
-It also provides some guidance on the level of effort and which important questions may be impractical to resolve empirically.
+The guidance document lays out what is needed for evaluating savings claims to be consistent with other measures included in the Council’s Power Plan.
+It also provides some guidance on the level of effort, and which important questions may be impractical to resolve empirically.
 The document is not intended to be a duplication of evaluation guidance like those from IPMVP or BPA or to offer requirements for site-level savings values used in program engagement contexts.

-Industrial SEM Guidance Document (Approved July 2021, Review Date June 2024)
+Industrial SEM Guidance Document (Approved July 2021, Review expected in 2026)

 Residential Behavior Guidance Document

-At the RTFs February 2022 meeting, the group approved a new guidance document on evaluated energy savings for residential behavior home energy reports, with a review date of February 2025.
-This document is a new kind of RTF work product intended to supplement the RTF Guidelines by providing guidance specifically relevant to the evaluated program-level savings, costs, benefits, and lifetime of measures implemented by Residential Behavior Home Energy Report (HER) programs.
+In February 2022, the RTF approved a guidance document on evaluating energy savings for residential behavior home energy reports.
+This document intended to supplement the RTF Guidelines by providing guidance specifically relevant to the evaluated program-level savings, costs, benefits, and lifetime of measures implemented by Residential Behavior Home Energy Report (HER) programs.
 This guidance is not intended to prescribe methods for developing savings estimates used in program tracking, messaging, or contracting.
-These programs are defined as programs centered around the delivery of feedback regarding a household's energy consumption, frequently compared to a 'similar' or 'neighboring' household.
-They are designed to provide regular information to participating customers in order to affect their relationship to energy used by their household.
+These programs are defined as programs centered on the delivery of feedback regarding households’ energy consumption, frequently compared to a 'similar' or 'neighboring' household.
+They are designed to provide regular information to participating customers to affect their relationship with the energy used by their household.

-Residential Behavior Guidance Document (Approved February 2022, Review Date February 2025)
+Residential Behavior Guidance Document (Approved February 2022, Review expected in 2026)

 Commercial Whole Buildings

-In May 2019 the RTF adopted a white paper surveying the reliability of savings estimates based on data-driven models of commercial building-level energy consumption.
-This process built on the work started last year and was brought through the Whole Building Subcommittee prior to being seen by the RTF.
-This paper summarizes the current state of knowledge regarding reliability of savings estimates based on data-driven models of commercial building-level energy consumption.
-Findings and recommendations presented in the Executive Summary were formally endorsed by the RTF on May 21, 2019.
-The paper is intended to support current and future efforts to set research priorities and develop guidance where needed.
+The first focus area culminated in a white paper adopted by the RTF in May 2019.
+The paper summarized current research and analysis regarding reliability of savings estimates based on data-driven models of commercial building energy consumption.
+The RTF formally endorsed the findings and recommendations that were presented in the executive summary on May 21, 2019.
+The paper was intended to support current and future efforts to determine research priorities and develop guidance where needed.
 Presentations from both meetings are linked below as well as the final approved white paper.

-"Energy Savings Estimates Based on Commercial Whole Building Data" White Paper (Final Version)
+"Energy Savings Estimates Based on Commercial Whole Building Data White Paper" (Approved May 2019)

 Preliminary Work